-GRI Utility Supplement EU1 Installed capacity, broken down by primary energy source and by regulatory regime.
-2013 Annual Report - pg 16- 21 CECONY's electric generating facilities consist of plants located in Manhattan with an aggregate capacity of 702 MW.
-On December 31, 2013, the steam system had the capability of delivering approximately 11.7 MMIbs of steam per hour Con Edison Development's investments include ownership interests in solar energy throughout the country h an aggregate capacity of 292 MW.
-The company has additional solar energy projects under construction with an aggregate capacity of 20 MW.
-EU2 Net energy output broken down by primary energy source and by regulatory regime 2013 Annual Report Steam System Fuel Requirements and Costs EU3 Number of residential, industrial, institutional and commercial customer accounts.
-2013 Annual Report - pg 11 CECONY provides electric service to approximately 3.4 million customers in all of New York City (except a part of Queens) and most of Westchester County; delivers gas to approximately 1.1 million customers in Manhattan, the Bronx and parts of Queens and Westchester County; and operates the largest steam distribution system in the United States by producing and delivering approximately 22,000 MMlbs of steam annually to 1,703 customers in parts of Manhattan.
+GRI Utility GRI Utility Supplement EU1 Installed capacity, broken down by primary energy source and by regulatory regime.
+2014 Annual Report CECONY's electric generating facilities consist of plants located in Manhattan with an aggregate capacity of 702 MW.
+The one-hour peak demand during the winter of 2014/2015 (through February 2, 2015) occurred on January 8, 2015 when the demand reached 8.4 MMlb per hour.
+Con Edison Development's investments include ownership interests in solar energy throughout the country an aggregate operating capacity of 446 MW.
+The company additionally has an aggregate capacity of 105 MW under construction.
+EU2 Net energy output broken down by primary energy source and by regulatory regime 2014 Annual Report Steam System Fuel Requirements and Costs EU3 Number of residential, industrial, institutional and commercial customer accounts.
+2014 Annual Report CECONY provides electric service to approximately 3.4 million customers in all of New York City (except a part of Queens) and most of Westchester County; delivers gas to approximately 1.1 million customers in Manhattan, the Bronx and parts of Queens and Westchester County; and operates the largest steam distribution system in the United States by producing and delivering approximately 23,000 MMlbs of steam annually to approximately 1,700 customers in parts of Manhattan.
 O&R and its utility subsidiaries, Rockland Electric Company (RECO) and Pike County Light & Power Company (Pike) (together referred to herein as O&R) provide electric service to approximately 0.3 million customers in southeastern New York and in adjacent areas of northern New Jersey and northeastern Pennsylvania.
 O&R delivers gas to over 0.1 million customers in southeastern New York and adjacent areas of northeastern